usman134151/eclipse/README.md

 If you want to use authentication in central routes, be sure to specify the `admin` auth guard.

+Note: The authentication routes are registered in a route group with a `tenant.` name prefix, so you should use `tenant.register`, not `register`.

 # Testing

 An important part of this boilerplate is the test suite.